Here’s a little-known fact: Divorce rates tend to be seasonal. And one of the biggest seasons for divorce is at the end of summer.

 Counseling is a tool that’s available to all of us, and there is absolutely no shame in it.
 Some relationships improve with counseling; some don’t.
 But the effort you put into counseling – and the skills you might learn - will be worth it either way.

 The decision to end a marriage is one of the most difficult choices a person will make.
 Not all marriages can be saved, though many can.
-If you do find yours is coming to an end, knowing that you’ve tried everything to save it first can help with the healing process.
+There are helpful tools available for people struggling in their marriage, which can be sourced from a therapist or online.
+At Forwardly, we have a great checklist for members, “Have You Tried Everything to Save Your Marriage”, which helps members know if they've exhausted all of their options before deciding to divorce.
+If you do find your marriage is coming to an end, knowing that you’ve tried everything to save it first can help with the healing process.